norskeld/nrsk.dev/src/content/articles/serializing-deserializing.md

 title: '(De)serializing sets, maps and dates'
 description: 'How to: Serialize and deserialize Set, Map, or Date using JSON.stringify and JSON.parse.'
 createdAt: 2023-08-30
-updatedAt: 2024-04-03
+updatedAt: 2025-06-23
 tags:
   - typescript
   - serialization
 ---

-I think we all sometimes need to serialize and deserialize `Set`, `Map` or `Date` objects in JavaScript, but [JSON.stringify] and [JSON.parse] historically don't handle them.
-Often, it's a good idea to sit down and pick a good serialization library or data interchange format ([MessagePack][messagepack], [Protocol Buffers][protobuf], [Avro][avro]), but sometimes we don't want to bring dependencies for a relatively simple use-case.
+Sometimes we need to serialize and deserialize `Set`, `Map` or `Date` objects in JavaScript, but [JSON.stringify] and [JSON.parse] historically don't handle them.

+Often, it's a good idea to pick a good serialization library or data interchange format ([MessagePack][messagepack], [Protocol Buffers][protobuf], [Avro][avro]), but sometimes it's simply not practical or desirable to bring dependencies for a relatively simple use-case.

 For instance, I recently needed to store a relatively small state with `Set` and `Map` objects in `localStorage`.
 So I decided to write a couple of helper functions that are capable of serializing/deserializing simple `Set`, `Map` and `Date` objects without any dependencies.